User25514/Santi-Logger/Privacy.md

 - Rate-limiting to prevent scraping or abuse

-If we adopt third-party subprocessors in the future, they will be vetted for GDPR compliance and this policy will be updated.
+If the bot developer adopts third-party subprocessors in the future, they will be vetted for GDPR compliance, and this policy will be updated.

-In the event of a data breach, affected users and the UK ICO will be notified within 72 hours as required by law.
+In the event of a data breach, affected users and the UK Information Commissioner's Office (ICO) will be notified within 72 hours, as required by law.

 ## 5. Data Retention

-We retain data only as long as necessary:
+VRCat retains data only as long as necessary:

 - Moderation and audit logs: Up to 12 months, unless required for ongoing group management
 - Inactive groups: Reviewed and purged after 6 months of inactivity